-Amongst the known individuals who conducted services, Temple Israel’s first cantor was Ben Davies, one of the most evocative characters to have conducted services at the synagogue.
-Davies served as the reform cantor from 1883 until August of 1890 when he was dismissed after his romantic entanglement with Mrs. Clementine Kahn Raabe became public.
-Within two weeks of his discharge, Clementine had divorced husband Julius Raabe and immediately married Ben.
+Temple Israel’s first cantor was Ben Davies, one of the most scandalous characters that conducted services at the synagogue.
+Davies served as the Reform cantor from 1883 until August of 1890, when he was dismissed after his affair with Mrs. Clementine Kahn Raabe became public.
+Clementine divorced her husband Julius Raabe and married Davies two weeks after his discharge.
 The Davies-Raabe saga did not end there.
-Clementine and Ben had two children, Lillian and Harry, prior to Ben’s death as the result of a fire in his Jewelry store on August 7, 1893.
-By late September, Clementine remarried Julius Raabe who adopted Lillian and Harry and raised them as his own.
+Clementine and Ben had two children, Lillian and Harry, before Ben died in a fire in his jewelry store on August 7, 1893.
+By late September, Clementine remarried Julius Raabe, who adopted Lillian and Harry and raised them as his own.

-Prominent Leadville liquor merchant Adolph Schayer was installed as cantor in the wake of the Davies-Raabe scandal and served from 1890, until his death from heart failure on November 18, 1909.
-Marx Kahn served briefly as a relief cantor during 1901, while Adolph observed a period of shiva (mourning) following his fifteen year old daughter’s death from appendicitis on May 9.
-Schayer resumed his normal duties on September 13, by conducting services at Temple Israel for the High Holy Days.
+Prominent Leadville liquor merchant Adolph Schayer was installed as cantor in the wake of the Davies-Raabe scandal and served from 1890 until his death from heart failure in 1909.
+Marx Kahn served briefly as a relief cantor in 1901, while Schayer observed shiva (seven days of mourning) for his 15-year-old daughter’s death from appendicitis, on May 9.
+Schayer resumed his normal duties on September 13, when he conducted High Holiday services at Temple Israel.

 Theodore Baer served as an assistant and a relief cantor from 1902 until his death in 1910.
-It is likely that no official services for the High Holy Days were conducted at Temple Israel after 1910 as newspaper reports in the years to follow announce that Rosh Hashanah and Yom Kippur services will be held at Knesseth Israel noting that “...all other congregations in the city are invited to attend both services.”
+It is likely that no official services for the High Holy Days were conducted at Temple Israel after 1910; newspaper reports in the following years announced that Rosh Hashanah and Yom Kippur services would be held at Knesseth Israel, noting that “...all other congregations in the city are invited to attend both services.”

-Knesseth Israel was on West 5th Street, as Shown here in 1892 shortly before they acquired the buildin.
+Knesseth Israel was on West 5th Street, shown here in 1892 shortly before they acquired the building.
 Brisbois photograph number 218.